 ~If you would like to get in touch with your own inner knowing to get more awareness and clarity about your life, and become more congruent with what you really value in order to find more peace, I offer coaching, both one-on-one and in small groups such as the Soul Coaching® 6 week program, and the soon-to be launched Embodying Presence one-day workshop, and the Medicine Wheel Weekend Intensive, through our business, Co-Creative Healing Arts.

-I am an artist and coach, combining my talents now as a Certified Creatively Fit™ Coach using painting a pathway to help people (and myself) get to know themselves better, find a meditative flow, become intentional about what they wish to attract into their lives, and free their creative selves.
-I am also certified in Soul Coaching® (Denise Linn) and life coaching (Strategic Intervention & NLP) for a number of years but more of my work is oriented toward art-as-coaching and as "energy" work these days, helping you "create your life as a work of heART" through connecting with your creativity.
-I am also a Reiki practitioner.
-I've previously been certified in Interior Alignment® Instinctive Feng Shui™, (which also informs my life and practices), had a brief law career (way back when), and spent many years as a commercial and fine-art photographer.
+I am an artist and writer, combining my talents now as a Certified Creatively Fit™ Coach using painting a pathway to help people (and myself) get to know themselves better, find a meditative flow, become intentional about what they wish to attract into their lives, and free their creative selves.
+I've previously been certified in Interior Alignment® Instinctive Feng Shui™ & Soul Coaching® which also inform my life and practices, had a brief law career (way back when), and spent many years as a commercial and fine-art photographer.
 And I've even been a lavender farmer (small scale) & will likely always be a gardener, dog and cat mama, slow foodie, and last but hardly least, wife and partner of my soul mate.
-Oh and I've become a doodler and self-published my first book, Mary Doodle ~ Stumbling Toward Enlightenment, with cartoons of my alter-ego, Mary Doodle, Rural Life Coach.
-I am an observer, passionate about what makes people tick, myself included, and interested in how to live a life in alignment with one's true self, with a connection to spirit to nature, and always a sense of humour.
+Oh and I've become a doodler and self-published my first book, Mary Doodle ~ Stumbling Toward Enlightenment, with cartoons of my alter-ego, Mary Doodle, Rural Life Coach, now known on facebook as A Mary Doodle Life.
+I am an observer, passionate about what makes people tick, myself included, and interested in how to live a life in alignment with one's true self, with a connection to nature, looking for meaning and understanding people and this world, and always trying to keep a sense of humour.

 Soulful Ground is the blog of Mary Dixon, “practical mystic” for lack of a better label, writer, photographer, learning to be an artist in other ways.
 Currently considering letting go of the labels of life and soul coach.
 Mary is certified in Soul Coaching®, Strategic Intervention Life Coaching, & NLP, also Interior Alignment™ Instinctive Feng Shui ® and space clearing.
 She is a sometime lavender hobby farmer, all-around crazed gardener, formerly professional photographer (but who knows what might happen…), dog & cat mama, slow foodie, and last but hardly least, wife and best pal of her soul mate.
 She is passionate about creating and reflecting beauty, spending time in nature, and trying to understand what makes people tick, herself included, and how to live a life in alignment with one’s true self.
 This blog contains musings on all of these things from time to time.